JacKeTUs/simagic-ff/README.md

 ## Known issues with the firmware
 Here is some issues, which is also a case for Windows
-1. Base firmware (tested v108 and v159) does not use Spring Center parameter.
-It could be checked through `WheelCheck.exe`
+1. Base firmware (tested v108 and v159, old revision) does not use parameter "Center Point Offset (0x60)" in Conditional Effect.
+For example - every "Spring" effect will center the will, there is no way now to "spring" the wheel to the left/right.
+It could be checked through `WheelCheck.exe`.
 2. If you try to change range of the wheel when it is outside requested range - feedback will dissapear completely.
 Reboot and reconnect base to fix it.
 3. With base firmware greater than v108 some wheel rim functions like GT1 - "Set Rotation Angle" does not work.
 4. GT1 - with wheel firmware 3242 (latest) setting LED mode (slow/fast flashing / off / on) does not work